Dppaskin/bikeshare_capstudy/githubrmd.md

 services by annual members.

-2 Offer attractive promotions for new and returning members to increase the number of casual user subscribers and incentives for using the bike share services on weekdays.
+2 Offer attractive promotions for new and returning members to increase the number of casual user subscribers.
+Also provide incentives for using the bike share services on weekdas

 3 We also could offer weekly challenges offering incentives for riders who exceed a certain number of rides or duration geared towards to